MayEcon/mayecon.github.io/index.md

 ## About Me

 I am an Economics Ph.D. student at University of Minnesota who is on the job market for 2022-2023.
 I will be available for interviews at the ASSA Meeting in January 2023.
 My research interests are macroeconomics, firm dynamcis, and intangible investments.
-When I am not wading through code, I enjoy cooking, gardening, and snowboarding.
+When I am not wading through data, I enjoy cooking, gardening, and snowboarding.

 ## Working Papers